jamesgolick/statsd.scala/README.md

     CONFIG=/path/to/statsd.conf java -jar statsd-assembly-0.0.1.jar

-Then push json messages to it over UDP.
+Then push json messages to it over UDP (there's also a rubygem. see below).

     >> require "socket"
     => true